-Specifications are valid for -40 °C \leq T_A \leq 105 °C and T_J \leq 120 °C, except where noted.
+Specifications are valid for -40 °C \leq T_A \leq 85 °C and T_J \leq 100 °C, except where noted.
 Specifications are valid for 1.71 V to 5.5 V, except where noted.
 Unless otherwise specified, all charts and graphs show typical values.

-When the power supplies ramp up, the pin voltages are indeterminate until both V{DDIO} and V{DDA} reach the IPOR voltage, which can be as high as 1.45 V. At that point, the pins change to their normal NVL settings.
+When the power supplies ramp up, there are low-impedance connections between each GPIO pin and its V{DDIO} supply.
+This causes the pin voltages to track V{DDIO} until both V{DDIO} and V{DDA} reach the IPOR voltage, which can be as high as 1.45 V. At that point the low-impedance connections no longer exist, and the pins change to their normal NVL settings.